hhjami/offline-judge/README.md

 ### What is this repository for? ###

-* This judge is basically a shell script designed to run in bash terminal.
+* This judge is a shell script designed to run in bash terminal.
 This is supposed to do automated judging where test files are supplied with each problem.
 * Version 2.1

 ### Features ###

-* Submitting a file and getting verdict for each case
+* Submitting a file and getting verdict for each case file
-* Submit all the problems in the submissions folder at once
+* Submit all the problems in the `submissions` folder at once
 * Timeout after 3s for slow solutions
 * Supports only C++ now.
 * You can choose the problem and file using a text based menu